saranppp/e_commerce/README.md

 # e_commerce
-complete e commerce website with django
+complete e commerce website with django and razopay intergration uses html,css,js,python and VSCode as IDE